codybenlewis/quick-draw-for-processing/README.md

 ![logo](logo.png)
-# QuickDraw.pde
+# Quick Draw for Processing

-QuickDraw.pde is a [Processing](https://www.procssing.org) library that makes it easy to interface with drawings from [Google's Quick, Draw!
-Experiment](https://quickdraw.withgoogle.com) data set in your own sketches.
+Quick, Draw! for Processing is a [Processing](https://www.procssing.org) library that makes it easy to interface with drawings from [Google's Quick, Draw!
+Experiment](https://quickdraw.withgoogle.com) data set in your own coding sketches.

 I hope that it enables you to new types of open source art and design as it will for me.
 If you create something with this library, please let me know [by e-mail](mailto:cblewisnj@gmail.com?subject=I%20Made%20Something%20With%20Quick%20Draw%20for%20Processing) and consider passing it along to [Google](https://aiexperiments.withgoogle.com/submit).